Concave lens and objects larger than the lens

 - Pass a ray line through the centre of the concave lens.

 Now you have the image plane.
-Draw a line anywhere on the object through the centre of the concave lens and where ever it passes the image plane is the point of focus.
+Draw a line anywhere on the object through the centre of the concave lens and wherever it passes the image plane is the point of focus.

 Now you know where the image is placed, any other rays can be predicted as follows: